rodzanto/amazon-sagemaker-object-detection-railways/README.md

 Once the trained artifact model has been generated, it can be deployed to get predictions in a hosting service or by a batch transformation.

-- **SageMaker hosting service**: allows to get one prediction in real time by hosting a persitent endpoint in which you can send a frame inference (e.g. JPEG) and get a bounding box coordinates for each class and instance detected.
+- **Amazon SageMaker hosting service**: allows to get one prediction in real time by hosting a persitent endpoint in which you can send a frame inference (e.g. JPEG) and get a bounding box coordinates for each class and instance detected.

-- **SageMaker batch transformation**: allows to run a batch inference job asynchronously to get predictions based on a dataset.
+- **Amazon SageMaker batch transformation**: allows to run a batch inference job asynchronously to get predictions based on a dataset.

 These three steps are represented by the following diagram: